isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     If you do not see the AEM Guides panel, see the workarounds in the troubleshooting section—[Missing AEM Guides panel](#id192BH200ZAX).

-### Install the package for enabling document editing feature from AEM web interface {#id182CE0Q0TY4 .section}
+### Install the package for enabling document editing feature from AEM web interface {#id182CE0Q0TY4}

 As an author, you can open and edit your DITA maps or topics in Oxygen XML Author directly from the AEM web interface.
 To enable this feature in AEM web interface, your AEM administrator needs to install a package in your AEM authoring instance.

 As an AEM administrator, perform the following steps to install the package:

-1. Get the package’s .zip file from your IT team.
+1. Get the package's .zip file from your IT team.
 2. Log into your AEM instance *\(as an administrator\)* and navigate to the CRX Package Manager.
 The default URL to access the package manager is

     ```